|Index to this page|

-In the U.S. today, some two-thirds of ART procedures employ ICSI (even though as many as half of these do not involve male infertility).
+In the U.S. today, some 75% of ART procedures employ ICSI (even though as many as half of these do not involve male infertility).

 Infertility in some cases may stem from defects in the cytoplasm of the mother's egg.
 To circumvent these, cytoplasm can be removed from the egg of a young, healthy woman ("Donor egg") and injected — along with a single sperm — into the prospective mother's egg.

 Although a few healthy children have been born following ooplasmic transfer, the jury is still out on its safety, and it is not approved for use in the U.S.

 One reason for concern is that ooplasmic transfer results in an egg carrying both the mother's mitochondria and mitochondria from the donor (in normal fertilization, all the mitochondria in the father's sperm are destroyed in the egg).
 This condition — called heteroplasmy — creates a child having two different mitochondrial DNA genomes in all of its cells.

 In rare, but important, cases, the defect in the prospective mother's cytoplasm is the result of her having mitochondria with a mutant gene (link to examples].
 Ooplasmic transfer is of no help in these cases because the fertilized egg will still contain a preponderance of the mother's defective mitochondria.
 But three techniques worked out on laboratory animals show promise of being adapted to aid such women to produce healthy young.